squaresLab/GenProgScripts/README.md

 Running this script on the Closure project doesn't work.

 # Instructions:

 Use runGenProgForBugExperimental.sh

-1st param is the project in upper case (ex: Lang, Chart, Closure, Math, Time)
+1st param is the project in upper case (ex: Lang, Chart, Closure (doesn't currently work), Math, Time)

 2nd param is the bug number (ex: 1,2,3,4,...)